subconsciousnetwork/subtext/explorations/2021-10-07-slashlinks.md

 # Future possibilities

+The introduction of slashlinks suggests that we might also introduce `#hashtags` and `@mentions`.
+I think this is a neat idea, but want to consider value add before committing to this approach.

 Two more extensions could expand the capabilities of the syntax to something closer to the current approach:

 Angle-bracket links could allow for labels after a pipe `<https://example.com | Example>`.
 This would enable nice "prose links" for rendering and publishing, when you want to make a distinction between view-mode and edit-mode.
 I lean toward introducing this, but don't want to start here, since it doesn't add much for note-taking usecases.